Open-Archypelago/Archypelago/building-blocks/problem-statement/Architecture-Challenge.md

 - Challenge owner - presents the challenge, makes decisions when asked to do so by the Facilitator, maybe a proxy for a key stakeholder
 - Scribe - makes notes when asked to do so by the facilitator
 - Timekeeper - keeps time when asked to do so by the facilitator
+- Experts - the Facilitator should think about what knowledge is necessary to conclude the workshop successfully.
+Do "experts" need to be presnt for some or all sessions?
+Can they be engaged in advance and provide workshop materials for use ion the sessions or as pre-read materials?

 ---